noqqe/devnull-as-a-service/content/features.md

 with *government* regulations[2].

-[2] When we say 'government' we mean NSA, CIA, FBI, TSA, Communist Party of China (CPC), Nestle, The Coca-Cola Company, the FSB, some of your coworkers and our friends (especially if there is something funny).
+[2] When we say 'government' we mean NSA, CIA, FBI, TSA, Communist Party of China (CPC), Village Roadshow Pictures, Sony, the FSB, some of your coworkers and our friends (especially if there is something funny).